th2-net/th2-sim/README.md

 ## Changelog

 ### 5.0.0
-+ Updated rule context, supports message groups as output of rule
++ Updated rule context, supports message groups and raw message as output of rule

 ### 4.0.0
 + Update `common-j` to 3.31.6